Agent Context Management

 Why this exists: When an agent session ends (context compacted, Claude Code restarted, new worktree), the work-in-progress state vanishes.
 Context files capture that state so the next session can continue seamlessly.

-Primary use case: The /update-context skill in Claude Code uses this system to save session summaries before compaction or session end.
+Primary use case: The /thrum:update-project skill in Claude Code uses this system to save session summaries before compaction or session end.

 Storage: Context files live in .thrum/context/ (gitignored by default).
 Each agent gets two files: